thosgood/this-weeks-finds/markdown/101-151/week102.md

     |    |

 so the linking number in 4 dimensions is only defined mod 2.
-Thus the
-\"Hopf invariant\" is only defined mod 2.
+Thus the "Hopf invariant" is only defined mod 2.

 The exact same thing happens in higher dimensions, too, so in fact we
 have: